NeuroCognitiveImagingLab/NCIL-Working-Website/_members/aaron-newman.md

   email: Aaron.Newman@dal.ca
 ---

-Aaron is a Professor in the Department of Psychology & Neuroscience at Dalhousie University.
+Aaron is a Professor in the Department of Psychology & Neuroscience at Dalhousie University and director of NCIL.
 He holds cross-appointments in the Departments of Pediatrics, Psychiatry, and Surgery, supporting interdisciplinary interactions.
 He is a member of the Brain Repair Centre, and is on the Scientific Staff of the QEII Hospital and the IWK Health Centre.